Music Licensing for Bars, Cafeterias & Pubs

 That’s why I’ll tell you about one of the best platforms when it comes to streaming music licensing.

-This platform, which is supported by Spotify, is called Soundtrack Your Brand and offers music that can be used for commercial purposes in a completely legal way, so you never have to worry about possible routine inspections again.
+This platform is called Soundtrack Your Brand and offers music that can be used for commercial purposes in a completely legal way, so you never have to worry about possible routine inspections again.

 In addition, their playlists are automatically updated, which means less saturation of customers and workers when listening to the music, as the songs are constantly changing.

 You also have the ability to schedule music by day and time, import your favourite playlists from Spotify and even use it remotely.

 What are their prices?